The Accredited Veterinary Receptionist Certificate

 Mastery of any body of knowledge or ‘craft’ means that we can cope when things don’t go to plan.

-Therefore the Gold level of the Accredited Veterinary Receptionist award will focus on a series of scenarios common to veterinary practice.
+Therefore the Gold level of the Accredited Veterinary Receptionist award will require participants to resolve a series scenarios common to veterinary practice.

-These will take the form of a series of online mini case report which the student will be required to write up and submit to the BVRA for marking.
+These will take the form of a series of reflective answers, completed online, which the student will be required to write up and submit to the BVRA for marking.

 On successful completion of the Gold level, students will be awarded the ‘Accredited Veterinary Receptionist’ certificate.
 They will be sent a personalised, signed certificate and an ‘Accredited Veterinary Receptionist’ name badge.